dcos/dcos-e2e/docs/source/aws-backend.rst

 For ``CENTOS_7`` that is ``centos``, for ``COREOS`` it is ``core``.

 It is important to keep in mind that ``workspace_dir`` is a temporary directory and therefore will be cleaned up after the test.
-If ``workspace_dir`` is unset the AWS backend will create a new temporary directory in a operating system specific location.
+If ``workspace_dir`` is unset the AWS backend will create a new temporary directory in an operating system specific location.

 Cluster lifetime
 ----------------